 Is this blog jumping the shark?
 Over the years it has descended from serious issues through miscellaneous fads to, finally, today: a recipe requested by my sister-in-law (Hi Lynette!).

-[photo by Chris & Jenni, used under Creative Commons]
+[photo by Chris & Jenni, Creative Commons]

 But hey, these cookies are wheat-free, and feature a delightful clash of chunks of bitter chocolate and coarse sea salt, which give them a decidedly grown-up flavor.
 That’s why I call them Grown-Up Cookies.
 Unlike most advice on this blog, you can actually apply this material and receive some enjoyment now. :)